porkbundomains/porkbun-dynamic-dns-python/README.md

 # porkbun-dynamic-dns-python [deprecated]

 Please note, this module is now in deprecated status.
 It is provided as-is as an example of how to use the Porkbun API manage DNS records, but is no longer maintained.
+Our unofficial recommendation would be to look into <a href="https://github.com/ddclient/ddclient">ddclient</a>, which now supports calls to our API.

 Our minimalist dynamic DNS client.
 Compatible with both Python 2 or 3 so it runs on MacOS without any additional software to install, or any other platform that supports Python.